kmwang123/cme211-notes/lecture-15/lecture-15.md

 $
 ```

 Nothing bad happened here.
 But, the behavior is undefined.
-This could have
+We're overwriting memory in the computer that is used for something else, but we don't know what that is, so this is very very bad.

-cause the universe to collapse.
-We're lucky it did not.
+Python checks this for your (out of bounds error), but C++ doesn't!
+Leads to all sorts of problems

 ### Address Sanitizer